ESD

 Operaio con camice antinfortunistico certificato ESD blu, con guanti e pantaloni bianchi

-To fulfil the characteristics described by the CEI EN 61340-5-1:2016 standard, safety clothing is considered ESD protection when it is not made with synthetic fabrics or wool but with conductive fibres and the cuffs at the ends (sleeves, trouser legs or collar) are made in such a way as to improve the contact between the conductive material with electrostatic properties and the skin.
-In addition, the metal parts must be covered and the garments must ensure the entire coverage of the inner layer when bending over.
+To meet the criteria set forth by the CEI EN 61340-5-1:2016 standard, ESD protective clothing must be crafted from conductive fibres rather than synthetic materials or wool.
+Additionally, the cuffs at the extremities (sleeves, trouser legs, or collar) should be designed to enhance contact between the conductive material with electrostatic properties and the skin.
+Furthermore, any metal components must be shielded, and the garments should provide complete coverage of the inner layer when bending over.

-• Have a clear understanding of which active devices are sensitive to ESD;
+• Identify which active devices are sensitive to ESD;

-• Sensitive devices must be stored and transported only with ESD protective containers;
+• Store and transport sensitive devices only in ESD protective containers;

-Discover the characteristics of the other certified safety clothing
+Explore the features of our other certified safety clothing: